 An innovative effort to prevent those deaths is coming from Blue Cross Blue Shield of Massachusetts (BCBS Massachusetts).
 The health plan is the first in the state to pilot a new program for Shawmut and a few other employers, equipping them with custom-designed naloxone toolkits, training and the online resources needed to prevent more tragedies.
 The simple nasal spray naloxone (trade name Narcan) can reverse an overdose in seconds – but that’s only if a bystander has the lifesaving medication on hand.

 In this podcast, we go on the job with Shawmut to learn more about the dangers construction workers face.
-We visit BCBS Massachusetts, where design teams embraced the challenge of designing a worker-friendly toolkit.
-And we drop in on a class to learn how to use naloxone to save a life.
+We visit BCBS Massachusetts, where creative teams embrace the challenge of designing a worker-friendly toolkit, and employees learn how to use the kits to save a life.

 Explore BCBS Massachusetts’ resources for addressing opioid addiction and overdose here.
 And learn more about Blue Cross and Blue Shield companies’ efforts to address opioid addiction and overdose across the country.